alessand10/alessand10.github.io/pages/resume.md

 weight: 3
 ---

-I have a strong passion for 3D graphics, game engine design, and developing real-time rendering techniques.
-As a developer, I enjoy finding innovative and efficient solutions to problems, keeping up to date with the latest techniques, and collaborating with others to produce exceptional results.
+I have a strong passion for embedded systems, firmware development, and real-time computing.
+As a developer, I enjoy working close to the hardware, optimizing for resource-constrained environments, and developing efficient solutions for complex embedded challenges.
+I'm particularly interested in IoT devices, computer vision, microcontroller programming, and real-time operating systems.

-A copy of my formal PDF resume can be opened using the following
-<a href="{{site.baseurl}}/assets/doc/resume-alessandro-genovese.pdf" target="_blank"> link </a>.

 <div class="row">